Custom Marketplace UI

 Opening integration configuration windows

-After mapping marketplace integrations to UI elements in your app, you'll want to make them clickable, so users can open the config wizard modal and deploy instances for themselves.
-Though you can build the config wizard from scratch and set config variables programmatically, we generally recommend that you lean on Prismatic's implementation of the config wizard.
-Config wizards are complicated!
+After mapping marketplace integrations to UI elements in your application, you'll want to make them interactive so users can open the configuration wizard modal and deploy instances.
+While you can build the config wizard from scratch and set config variables programmatically, we recommend leveraging Prismatic's implementation of the config wizard.
+Config wizards are complex!

 See Embedding Marketplace for more details.